University of Cumbria

-- 7% of our research was graded as world leading.
+- 7% of University of Cumbria research was graded as world leading.

 - The university has a well established reputation for delivering career-focused programmes of study, with strong business partnerships combined with extensive experiential learning opportunities; a high number of courses also carrying professional body accreditations.

-- This is turn supports the university’s especially high rates of employability following graduation .
+- This in turn supports the university’s especially high rates of employability following graduation.

 - With particular strengths in education, healthcare, and the arts, the university is developing its portfolio with growth across a number of subject areas, including criminology, law and outdoor studies.